 You may have head before that the pit of an avocado is poisonous before, particularly if you were a wayward child looking for an ornery snack.

 Much like apples and their cyanide content, however, avocado pits only contain a small amount of the toxin.
-There is not enough to be significantly harmful if you were to somehow manage to eat a whole pit.
+There is not enough to be significantly harmful, even if you were to somehow choke down an entire avocado pit.
 The toxin only becomes dangerous if eaten in large quantities.

 References